HFLoechel/ConstrainedKaos/README.md

 ### Hadware Requirements

-mCGR requires only a standard computer, with enough RAM for the user-defined code word length.
+ConstrainedKaos requires only a standard computer, with enough RAM for the user-defined code word length.

 ### OS Requirements